Best Gel Memory Foam Mattress

 A soft, polyester-elastane cover creates air channels when you move on the mattress, increasing the bed’s breathability.

-A queen size Zoma Mattress is $750.
-Every mattress includes free shipping and returns, a 100-night sleep trial, and a 10-year warranty that covers sagging greater than 0.75 inches.
+A queen size Zoma Mattress is $799.
+Every mattress includes free shipping and returns, a 100-night sleep trial, and a 10-year warranty that covers sagging greater than an inch.

 What is Gel Memory Foam?